Skip to main content

 • Request a “coursepack” of photocopied material that you want students to buy with their books, if desired.

 • Set up the online portions of your courses.
-Webcourses@UCF is UCF’s implementation of the Canvas learning management system (LMS).
-Online sections are automatically created 10 days prior to the start of each semester, but can be requested earlier using the Faculty Webcourse Manager.
-It is also possible to request a “special programs section” (fake course shell) to build content initially, with the plan to transfer into your official Webcourses sections later.
-Go to http://cdl.ucf.edu/teach/ to get started with setting up your online courses.
+Webcourses@UCF is UCF’s branded implementation of the Canvas learning management system (LMS).
+Course sections are automatically created 10 days prior to the start of each semester, but can be requested earlier using the Faculty Webcourse Manager.

 • If you don’t see the courses you expect on the Faculty Webcourse Manager, it’s possible your departmental scheduler has not assigned you to those courses (they are listed as taught by STAFF).
 Inquire at your department.

 • Reverse-engineer any syllabi you inherited from previous instructors, trying to ensure you understand the course objectives and the internal structure/logic of the course.
 Also, start crafting your own syllabi as needed.
-Important: consult the syllabus section on our website: https://fctl.ucf.edu/teaching-resources/course-design/syllabus/

 • Place materials on Course Reserve at the Library, if desired.
+More information about this can be found on the UCF Libraries website for Course Materials and Course Reserves.

 60+ Days before the start of classes: